pikcube/Pikcube.Common/README.md

 ## Requirements

 This mod uses C# extension blocks, a language feature added in C# 14.
-You will need to add `<LangVersion>14<LangVersion/>` to your project file for this to compile.
+You will need to add `<LangVersion>14<LangVersion/>` to your project file to use this library.

 ## Feature: Relic Spawn Filter API